ptek/kerestey.net/content/writing/drafts/3000-01-01-on-types-in-evolving-microfrontend-communication.md

 _Pros:_

-- the microfrontends can use the `size` value and not worry if it is passed or not
+- the microfrontends can assume that the value is always present
-- the microfrontends can add the right type as actually seen in the passed parameters
+- the type of the passed data can reflect the reality as seen in that point of time

 _Cons:_

 - the process takes a long time, and there is potential for improvement
+- logic for dealing with fields that are optional, or missing, is often spread across the application

 ## The parallel coordination